kennedn/pebble-wrapper/README.md

 ```shell
 pebble -h
 ```
-NOTE: The first run will take a while as it needs to downlaod the container image
+NOTE: The first run will take a while as it needs to download the container image

 ## Behaviour